 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Where the Wild Things Are

-This fantasy is a hardcover edition that was published by Red Fox on 2000 and has 27 pages.
+fantasy that was published by Red Fox on 2000 and has 27 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Chicken Soup with Rice: A Book of Months, In the Night Kitchen, Bumble-Ardy
+Other books by this author which I have reviewed include Chicken Soup with Rice: A Book of Months, In the Night Kitchen, Bumble-Ardy

 A children’s fantasy book that won the Caldecott Medal in 1964 and entered the Indies Choice Book Award for Picture Book Hall of Fame in 2009.

 Oooh, I want the forest in my bedroom!
 Hmmm, actually, that could be fun for my kittens.
 They’d love being able to run around the ceiling, lol.